Syslog, CDR, SDR and Debug Parameters

 [CallSuccessSIPReasons]

-Defines the SIP response code that you want the device to consider as call success, which is indicated by the optional 'Call Success' field in the sent CDR.
+Defines the SIP response code that you want the device to consider as a call success, which is indicated by the optional 'Call Success' field in the sent CDR.
 This parameter overrides the device's default behavior of how it considers calls a success or failure based on SIP responses.

-Note: If an overlap of a SIP response occurs between the configured 'Call Success SIP Reasons' and 'Call Failure SIP Reasons' parameters, the device uses the parameter that is configured with the specific response code, instead of the parameter configured with the range ("xx").
-For example, if you configure the 'Call Success SIP Reasons' parameter with "486,5xx" and the 'Call Failure SIP Reasons' parameter with "502", for 502 responses, the device uses the settings of the 'Call Failure SIP Reasons' parameter only.
+If an overlap of a SIP response occurs between the configured 'Call Success SIP Reasons' and 'Call Failure SIP Reasons' parameters, the device uses the parameter that is configured with the specific response code, instead of the parameter configured with the range ("xx").
+For example, if you configure the 'Call Success SIP Reasons' parameter with "404,5xx" and the 'Call Failure SIP Reasons' parameter with "502", for 502 responses, the device uses the settings of the 'Call Failure SIP Reasons' parameter only.
 In other words, a call with SIP response code 502 is considered as a call failure.

 'Call Failure SIP Reasons'